 Q: Is Agile project management relevant for all industries in the UK?

-Q: Beyond certifications, what other skills are crucial for project managers in 2026?
+Q: Beyond certifications, what other skills are crucial for project managers?